 San Diego / Inland Empire / Orange County

 The total lot size estimates to be about 5,400 s.f. with the building footprint at 4,500 s.f. which will be tightly fitted.
-In addition, there will be 4 tri-level units with underground parking & roof access, as well as 1 four story unit at grade level.
-In addition, a masonry podium will be included with a wood structural above.
+In addition, there will be 4 tri-level units with underground parking & roof access, as well as 1 four-story unit at grade level.
+In addition, a masonry podium will be included with a wood structure above.

-Hillcrest is located north of downtown San Diego, and is famous for its friendly streets and international culture ties within the community.
-The diverse city has vibrant nightlife and exquisite restaurants to dine in, as well as fashionable boutiques and an Uptown District shopping plaza for resident pleasure.
+Hillcrest is located north of downtown San Diego and is famous for its friendly streets and international cultural ties within the community.
+The diverse city has a vibrant nightlife and exquisite restaurants to dine in, as well as fashionable boutiques and an Uptown District shopping plaza for resident pleasure.
 Hillcrest is an excellent destination to call home, especially when looking for a welcoming environment to be surrounded by.